 Mistake #9 – SharePoint Server doesn’t point at itself

 If SharePoint is working perfectly, it’s great for users.
-But if doesn’t work due to any reason, it’s not less than a nightmare for anyone.
+But if it doesn’t work due to any reason, it’s not less than a nightmare for anyone.
 Therefore, troubleshooting in a timely manner becomes mandatory.
 Make sure that every server in the SharePoint farm is pointing to itself for all web apps instead of pointing to others.
 It’s highly beneficial.
 How?
 If sometimes SharePoint fails to respond, you can easily use Remote Desktop Protocol (RDP) to log in to each server and try to fix SharePoint.
 There’s one more advantage of pointing Search index at itself.
 It can improve SharePoint’s performance.

 Solution: The only fix for this problem is to point your Search indexer at itself.
 This will help you get the correct LOG files quickly.
 And the more quickly you get the LOG files, the more quickly you can resolve the errors.